wwldavid/wanlong_auth_mechanisms/README.md

 ### wanlong_auth_mechanisms

-A secure, scalable authentication system built with Node.js, Express, Prisma and Passport.js.
+A secure authentication system built with Node.js, Express, Prisma and Passport.js.

 ### Setting Up the Repository